Last Updated on: 11th July 2021, 08:16 am

 After starting the year with a ski trip to Bansko, Bulgaria, we planned to go to Ukraine (including a dark tourism trip to the Chernobyl site), Budapest, Krakow, Prague, the U.K. (including a ten-day walk through Yorkshire and the Lake District), Italy, and a two-week cruise back to the U.S.

 Instead, we spent nine weeks in Bansko as Steve recovered from his skiing accident.
 Then we headed to Budapest, Hungary, as the country and many others went into lockdown.
+We ended up staying for the entire year.

 Our budget has two parts: